posit-dev/bcorp-report/import/raw-report.md

-As of May 2024, Posit is spending \~38% of its engineering resources on open-source software development, and is leading contributions to over [\[xx\]]{.mark} open-source projects.
+As of May 2024, Posit is spending \~38% of its engineering resources on open-source software development, and is leading contributions to over 350 open-source projects.
 Posit-led projects targeted a broad range of areas including the RStudio IDE; infrastructure libraries for R and Python; numerous packages and tools to streamline data manipulation, exploration and visualization, modeling, and machine learning; and integration with external data sources.
 Posit also sponsors or contributes to many open-source and community projects led by others, including NumFOCUS, the R Consortium, the Python Software Foundation, DuckDB, Pandoc, pyodide, and ProseMirror, as well as dozens of smaller projects via the Open Source Collective or directly on Github.
 Additional information about our products and company contributions for the past two years can be found in our [\"Year In Review\'\' blog posts]{.underline}.

 Today, millions of people download and use Posit open-source products in their daily lives.
 Additionally, more than 10,000 customers that